Kes (band): 2011–2014

+During this said year, the band released the well-received track "Tuesday On The Rocks".
+The song's eventual popularity inspired an annual concert, launched that same year and held on the Tuesday before T&T's Carnival.
+Also dubbed "Tuesday On The Rocks", this show featured renowned international, regional and local artists along with young, up-and-coming acts.

-2014 ushered in another hit for the band, by way of the Ricky Blaze produced track "Endless Summer" on the "Uptown Julie Riddim".
-The Fader described "Endless Summer" as an easy-on-the-ear, yet heavy-on-the-rum soca music tune.
+2014 ushered in another hit for the band, by way of the Ricky Blaze-produced track "Endless Summer" on the "Uptown Julie Riddim".
+Deidre Dyer of The Fader described "Endless Summer" as an easy-on-the-ear, yet heavy-on-the-rum Soca music tune.
 The band collaborated with noted photographer and film director, Johnathan Mannion for the music video, which also features cameo appearances by Anya Ayoung Chee, winner of Project Runway, season nine and Major Lazer member, Jillionaire.
-In that year Kes, collaborated with Jamaican reggae singer Gyptian, on a track entitled "Wet Fete" which was featured on Gyptian's album, Sex Love & Reggae.
+In that year Kes, collaborated with Jamaican Reggae singer Gyptian, on a track entitled "Wet Fete" which was featured on Gyptian's album, Sex Love & Reggae.
 Kees appeared alongside Gyptian for the music video of "Wet Fete" which was filmed in Tobago.

 2017

-Carnival, proved to be another successful year for Kes, as their music was well received locally and throughout the Caribbean.
+Carnival, proved to be another successful year for Kes, as their music was well-received locally and throughout the Caribbean.
 Tracks such as "Wine up", "Incredible", "How We Like it" and "Ramp Up" were in heavy rotation on local radio stations.
 2017 also saw two major collaborations between Kes and Kernal Roberts on the track entitled "Shake", and "Workout" which featured Nailah Blackman.
 "Workout", a mixture of Soca music and Afrobeat quickly became one of the more popular songs coming out of Trinidad and Tobago Carnival 2017, generating over 3,000,000 views on YouTube.
 During his performance at "Tribe Ice" (Fete), Kees invited Jamaican Olympic Games gold medalist Usain Bolt on stage side during his segment with Kernal Roberts.
 This caused a buzz in the international community as video footage of this event was featured on popular gossip blogs.

-The Florida Caribbean Students Association featured Kees as their keynote speaker of the 43rd annual Leadership Conference, which was held at the University of Florida in March 2017.
-Kees delivered his remarks on his life's work in music and business, and served as a guest judge at the FCSA annual Banquet and Miss FCSA Pageant.
+The Florida Caribbean Students Association (FCSA) featured Kees as their keynote speaker at the 43rd annual Leadership Conference, which was held at the University of Florida in March 2017.
+Kees also served as a guest judge at that year's FCSA annual Banquet and Miss FCSA Pageant.

-Another artist pairing occurred at the Decibel Entertainment Exposition in Trinidad in May, 2017.
-Will Smith, who was a featured speaker at the event, made a surprise appearance during Kes’ performance.
+Another artist pairing occurred at the Decibel Entertainment Exposition in Trinidad in May 2017.
+Will Smith, who was a featured speaker at the event, made a surprise appearance during Kes' performance.
 Will performed a medley of his hit songs while accompanied by Kes.